 What Is Thai Ginger Chicken?

-Thai ginger chicken — Gai Pad Khing, ไก่ผัดขิง — is a stir-fry of chicken and fresh ginger in a savory sauce of oyster sauce, fish sauce, and soy sauce, finished with mushrooms and green onion.
+Thai ginger chicken, Gai Pad Khing (ไก่ผัดขิง), is a stir-fry of chicken and fresh ginger in a savory sauce of oyster sauce, fish sauce, and soy sauce, finished with onion, bell pepper, and cilantro.
 It is made fast in a hot wok.
 The ginger is not a background flavor.
 It is the whole point of the dish.

 Note From Susie